ydirson/gl-streaming/README.md

 * There are security concerns, notably:
   * usage of pointer types in the protocol must be cured
-  * when the server listens, any app can connect (somewhat mitigated by listening only on `localhost` by default, but you'd better trust other users of a system before launching `gl_server` on it)
+  * when using the TCP transport (which mostly exists for testing purposes today), any app can connect to the server (somewhat mitigated by listening only on `localhost` by default, but you'd better trust other users of a system before launching `gl_server` on it)

 * Usage of pointer types in the protocol also implies that only 64bit builds can work now.
 We should not only be able to build 32bit